David LeBoeuf: Committee History

+Personal life

+Education

+LeBoeuf is a lifelong Worcester resident and graduate of South High Community School, where he was the 2008 Valedictorian and National Honor Society inductee.
+He then enrolled at Clark University, before transferring to Harvard University, where he graduated in 2013 with a Bachelor of Arts in Social Studies and a secondary field in Spanish, in which he has professional proficiency.

 Arrest

 On April 26, 2022, LeBoeuf was charged with drunken driving, with a blood-alcohol level tested at 0.329, "roughly four times the legal limit."
-When pulled over in Quincy, Massachusetts, the state trooper asked him where he believed he was; LeBoeuf responded, "Newton."
 On June 21, he pleaded guilty and was sentenced to one year of probation, fined $600 (as well as $65 per month in probation fees), and was "required to complete a driver’s alcohol education course."
 In addition, his license was suspended for 45 days.